Frying Pan Guide: Choose, Use, & Care for Your Cookware

 The Golden Rule of Heat: Slow and Steady Wins the Race

-One of the biggest mistakes I see cooks make is blasting their pans with high heat right from the start.
+One of the biggest mistakes cooks make is blasting their pans with high heat right from the start.
 “Your frying pan is an extension of your hand in the kitchen.
 Understand it, respect it, and it will serve you exceptionally for years,” advises Chef Antoine Dubois, a celebrated culinary consultant and author.
 This certainly applies to heat management.

 • Preheating is key: Always allow your pan to preheat gradually over medium heat.
 This ensures even heating and helps prevent sticking, especially with stainless steel.
 For non-stick, medium heat is almost always sufficient.